-In website content operation, we often need to finely control the displayed information.Sometimes, a title might be very long and we only want to display the first word in a specific area, or highlight the last word for some design reasons.AnQiCMS (AnQiCMS) provides a powerful and flexible template engine, which draws on the essence of Django template syntax, allowing us to implement these seemingly complex text processing needs through simple filters (Filters).
+In website content operation, we often need to finely control the displayed information.Sometimes, a title may be very long, and we only want to display the first word in a specific area, or highlight the last word for some design needs.AnQiCMS (AnQiCMS) provides a powerful and flexible template engine, drawing on the essence of Django template syntax, allowing us to achieve these seemingly complex text processing needs through simple filters (Filters).

-Today, let's talk about how to cleverly extract and display the first or last word of a string in AnQiCMS templates.
+Today, let's talk about how to cleverly extract and display the first or last word of a string in the AnQiCMS template.

-With these tools, we can combine the desired functions like stacking blocks.
+With these tools, we can combine the desired functions like building blocks.

-Suppose we have a name calledarticle.TitleThe variable, it contains the full title of an article, for example: 'Anqi CMS: Providing Efficient Solutions for Your Enterprise-Level Website'.We hope to only display the first word of the title "AnQi CMS".
+Suppose we have a namedarticle.TitleThe variable contains the full title of an article, for example: "AnQi CMS: Providing Efficient Solutions for Your Enterprise-Level Website".We hope to only display the first word of the title "AnQi CMS".

-Firstly, we need to split the complete title string into individual words by spaces.splitThe filter comes into play here.
+First, we need to split this complete title string into individual words.
+At this point,splitthe filter comes into play.
 We can write it like this:

 {{ article.Title|split:" " }}

-Next, we just need to take the first element from this word array.
-We can directly writefirstapply thesplitthe result of the filter.
-The full notation is:
+Next, we just need to take the first element from this array of words.
+We can directlyfirsta filter tosplitput it on the result of the filter.
+The full syntax is:

 {{ (article.Title|split:" ")|first }}